A comprehensive guideline for regularization-path variable selection in high-dimensional Gaussian linear regression: Comparison study

-\textit{\textbf{Simulation under independent design}} This is the simplest setting where the large number of variables is the single handicap \cite{fan2014adaptive,wang2020high}.
-The matrix $X$ is simulated by concatenation of $p$ independent standard Gaussian vectors of size $n$.
-The number of non-zero coefficients of the vector $\beta_0$ is generated from a uniform variable on integers between 1 and $p$.
-Theirs values are generated from a uniform distribution between 0.5 and 2 and the response variable $Y$ is got by $Y = X \beta_0 + \mathcal{N}(0, I_n)$.
+\textit{\textbf{Simulation under \textit{independent} design}.} The independent design serves as a benchmark since most theoretical guarantees are established under weak dependency assumptions and it is the simplest setting in which the high-dimensional framework is the single handicap \cite{fan2014adaptive,wang2020high}.
+The matrix $X$ is simulated by the concatenation of $p$ independent standard Gaussian vectors of size $n$.
+The number of non-zero coefficients of the vector $\beta^*$ is generated from a uniform variable on integers between $10$ and $15$.
+Their values are generated from $\mathcal{U}([0.5 , 2])$ and the response variable $Y$ is defined by $Y = X \beta^* + \varepsilon, \ \text{where} \ \varepsilon \sim \mathcal{N}(0, I_n)$. \\